-CHICAGO, May 27, 2015: The Chicago Council on Global Affairs and the Financial Times today launched the Chicago Forum on Global Cities.
+CHICAGO: The Chicago Council on Global Affairs and the Financial Times today launched the Chicago Forum on Global Cities.
 This three-day forum on the future of global cities is bringing civic, business, cultural and academic leaders from London, Beijing, Paris, Dubai, Singapore and beyond to Chicago May 27 to 29 for a series of discussions about what drives global cities and how they in turn drive the world.

 “We’re living in an age of urbanization, and global cities are helping shape our ideas, culture, economics and politics,” said Lionel Barber, editor of the Financial Times.
 “With that in mind, we think it’s critical to launch a discussion across private industry, arts, academic and public disciplines about what this means for our collective future.”